GNS3/gns3-webclient-pack/README.md

 ## Debugging

-Use the `xdg-open` tool on Linux, for instance to start a Telnet console:
+Use the `xdg-open` tool on Linux (from the `xdg-utils` package).
+For instance to start a Telnet console:

 `xdg-open "gns3+telnet://127.0.0.1:5000/PC1"`